LinghanX/key-store/README.md

 After the target `node` is decided, `server` will send both `key` and `value` to the `node` and expect to get a `successful` response.
 The `get` request works in a similar way.
 The algorithm implementation ensures that for each unique `key`, the target `node` remains the same.

+A `pthread_mutex_lock` was employed in the `put` section to protect the hash table when contention happens

 ## Set up server, node, and client

 0. `$ make`